Construction Accident Attorneys in Auburn, Alabama

 - While workers’ compensation is a no-fault system, a third-party liability claim requires that an injured worker prove that the third party owed them a duty of care, breached the duty of care, and that the breach was the proximate cause of the worker’s injuries.

 While winning a third-party suit may be more arduous than winning a workers’ compensation claim, the payoff is greater, too.
 In a third-party liability suit, an injured worker can seek compensation for the full value of their losses, including compensation for non-economic losses such as pain and suffering.

 How an Alabama Construction Accident Attorney Can Help

 Working with a construction accident attorney following an on-the-job injury as a construction worker can be helpful.
-A skilled attorney can advise you of your rights, help you to understand the differences between workers’ compensation and third-party liability claims, and guide you through the claims process.
+A skilled attorney can advise you of your rights, and guide you through the claims process.
 Importantly, an attorney can also represent you in all conversations with an insurance company, help you understand your claim’s worth, and negotiate a settlement offer on your behalf.

 At the office of Haygood, Cleveland, Pierce, Thompson & Short, LLP, our Alabama construction accident attorneys understand how devastating a workplace accident can be.
 If you are injured on a construction site, please call our lawyers directly at 334-821-3892 to learn how we can assist you.
 You can also send us a message or stop by our Auburn office in person at your convenience.